Arduino-IRremote/Arduino-IRremote/README.md

 In turn, this stops the IR interrupt handler from running when it needs to.
 There are some solutions to this on some processors, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)
 - The default IR timer on AVR's is timer 2.
 Since the **Arduino Tone library** as well as **analogWrite() for pin 3 and pin 11** requires timer 2, this functionality cannot be used simultaneously.
-You can use tone() but after the tone has stopped, you must call IrReceiver.enableIRIn() to restore the timer settings for receive.
+You can use tone() but after the tone has stopped, you must call IrReceiver.enableIRIn() to restore the timer settings for receive.<br/>
+If you can live with the NEC protocol, you can try the MinimalReceiver example, it requires no timer.
 - You can use **multiple IR receiver** by just connecting the output pins of several IR receivers together.
  The IR receivers use an NPN transistor as output device with just a 30k resistor to VCC.
  This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.